 - Medical Insurance Fee****: Subject to prevailing market rate

 ***The Fee Protection Scheme (FPS) serves to protect students’ paid fees.

-All local and international students must purchase medical insurance that is valid throughout their course of studies with the CSM Academy International.
-Domestic students (Singaporeans, PRs & Non-student’s Pass holders) may opt-out for this scheme if they can provide the proof of adequate medical insurance coverage in Singapore.*
+Domestic students (Singaporeans, PRs & Non-student’s Pass holders) may opt-out of this scheme if they can provide proof of adequate medical insurance coverage in Singapore.*

 - Payment of fees is in Singapore Dollars.